Join the RHS today and support our charitable work

 There are no chemical treatments against this disease or for soil sterilisation available to UK gardeners.

-As mentioned, the sclerotia are stimulated to germinate by volatile compounds emitted by onions.
+As mentioned below, the sclerotia are stimulated to germinate by volatile compounds emitted by onions.
 Therefore the possibility exists of using the compounds as a chemical soil treatment to trick the sclerotia to germinate and then die because of lack of suitable plants to infect.
 This has been under discussion for many years, but has not translated into the availability of any products on the UK amateur market.

 Stromatinia cepivora is an unusual fungus in that it does not produce any spores of importance to the normal life cycle.
 It exists in the soil as round black resting structures (sclerotia) about 0.5mm (1/32in) diameter, which remain dormant so long as no members of the onion family are grown.
 Sclerotia can detect certain volatile chemicals unique to alliums and when these are sensed the sclerotia germinate, producing fungal growth which invades the roots directly.
 Fresh sclerotia are then formed on the rotting bulbs and recontaminate the soil.